-Throughout the lifespan of Apex Legends, the Ranked System has undergone several revisions and modifications.
-However, Season 13 Ranked Reloaded might have been the biggest one among them.
-Many minor to substantial changes were made to the new Ranked System that caught many players by surprise.
+Throughout the lifespan of Apex Legends, the ranked system has undergone several revisions and modifications.
+However, Season 13 ranked reloaded, might have been the biggest one among them.
+Many minor to substantial changes were made to the new ranked system, which caught many players by surprise.

 After the complete rank makeover in Season 13, many players voiced their displeasure with the new system, while others defended it.
-Whatever the case, the Ranked rework has changed the original Apex Legends experience in many ways.
+Whatever the case, the ranked rework changed the original Apex Legends experience in many ways.

 Respawn Wants to Improve Matchmaking

-According to Evan, Apex Legends is heading in the right direction with the Ranked System.
-However, there is room for improvement, and they are closely following the community’s feedback.
-Likewise, the major complaint regarding the Ranked Reloaded is the uneven matchmaking.
+According to Evan, Apex Legends is heading in the right direction with the ranked system.
+However, there is room for improvement, and they follow the community’s feedback closely.
+Likewise, the major complaint regarding the ranked reloaded is the uneven matchmaking.

 Respawn is aware that the current Apex Legends rank distribution is too uneven.
 In Evan’s words,